Paul3111/yahtzee/README.md

 <h3>Goal</h3>
-The goal of the game is to score as many points as possible by rolling specific combinations of numbers over the course of 13 rounds
+The goal of the game is to score as many points as possible by rolling specific combinations of numbers over the course of 13 rounds.

 <h3>Turns</h3>
 On each turn, a player is allowed up to three rolls to try and